Muddy Waters’ Block Says New Oriental Forced to Give More Detail

 The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese shares in the U.S. added 2.3 percent to 86.65 yesterday, snapping a three-day slump.
 The iShares FTSE China 25 Index Fund, the biggest Chinese exchange-traded fund in the U.S., advanced 2.2 percent to a two-week high of $33.71.

 Block, who founded a self-storage company in Shanghai after moving there in 2005 with a law degree, started Muddy Waters in 2010.
 He became the face of the short-selling wave against Chinese companies after his research led regulators to suspend trading in four of his first five targets, including Sino- Forest.

 Other companies he’s target haven’t suffered the same fate.
-Shares of Spreadtrum Communications Inc. (SPRD), a Shanghai-based chipmaker, have increased 25 percent since Muddy Waters recommended shorting the stock in June 2011.
+Shares of Spreadtrum Communications Inc. (SPRD:US), a Shanghai-based chipmaker, have increased 25 percent since Muddy Waters recommended shorting the stock in June 2011.